CPP payment dates in 2026, and more to know about the Canada Pension Plan

 Generally speaking, the more money you’ve contributed and the longer you wait to begin receiving your pension, the higher your payments will be.
 That said, many people opt to take their pensions earlier than 70 years of age.

+You may be eligible for more CPP benefits if you have a disability or if you are the surviving spouse of a deceased CPP contributor.
 You can calculate an estimate of your contributions in your My Service Canada Account.

 You can apply for your CPP benefits online through your My Service Canada Account, or on paper by downloading the application.
 Note that it can take up to 120 days (four months) to receive a determination of your benefits.
 CPP payments will be deposited to your bank account, if you opt for direct deposit, or you’ll receive cheques in the mail.
 Cheques are mailed out in the last three business days of each month.